mbabynames search ✿

 Catherine Kate

-Put "noble and strong" next to "pure" and you get a name that feels considered.
+Put "pure" next to "pure" and you get a name that feels considered.
 Catherine Kate works on paper and out loud.
 At 3 syllables, Catherine needs a shorter middle to stay balanced.
 Kate does that.

 Catherine Brielle